 While with proper names it may be possible to shout a proper name, without presupposing that one knows the referent (take the case of the person who has been asked to take a person he doesn’t know from the airport) with Quasi-names you always presuppose that you know the referent.
 How can you call ‘Mum’ if you do not know your mum?
 Certainly, you will not hope that anyone who is a mum will turn round to see what it is that you want.
 So, terms like ‘Mum’, ‘Dad’, ‘Grandpa’ are more individuating than proper names and, in certain circumstances, can select a referent when a proper name could not.
 The expression ‘cugino’ as used by a vendor from Marocco is used for the purpose of addressing someone, but perhaps not for the purpose of calling someone.
 Suppose that in a crowd of people you shout ‘Cugino’.
 Who do you think is likely to reply?
 Nobody will believe he is being addressed or called by the use of ‘Cugino’ (I noted the use of ‘Cugino’ but not of ‘Cugina’ as a term of address).
 After all, ‘Cugino’ works only if you are in a place where you and the addressee are likely to look at each other in the face.
 The addressee believes he is being addressed because the speaker is looking at him and he is the only candidate for addressee (as other people are far away).

 Before closing this section, it might be of some interest to investigate some peculiar terms of address in Italian (Southern Italian).
 It often happens that you address a young man of the same age as you with the term of address ‘Compare’ (Godfather).
 This is not a quasi-name, because it does refer uniquely to some X. The term is a directly referring expression, but it does not take nominative case, but only vocative case (the use in the nominative case is quite different, being literal).
 The term in the past used to be employed by young people, but it would not be impossible to hear it used among adults.
 It creates some complicity between the speaker and the addressee.
 I would say that only the masculine form exists, because I never see (hear) girls say to their peers ‘comare’ to express or invoke complicity.
 The term is referential, though it does not occur in the third person, it serves to address someone of roughly the same age and it functions at the interpersonal level by expressing an offer of complicity and requiring a further offer of complicity on the part of the addressee.
 This term should be taken for what it is, a way of addressing someone, but it cannot work to call someone, if there are too many people present.
 You cannot shout in the crowd ‘Compare’ hoping that the person addressed realizes that you are addressing him and want to talk to him (although the other use would be legitimate for calling).
-Of course, withing a small group of people it might work to call someone in particular, selector her as addressee.
+Of course, withing a small group of people it might work to call someone in particular, selecting him or her as addressee.

 Unlike ‘Compare’, or ‘Bro’, there are NPs which can be used to refer, but not for addressing or calling someone, because they are intrinsically impolite or because the individual in question is not aware of their use and once this use is applied to him or her, he does not recognize himself through this mode of presentation.
 This is the case of nick-names, that are very rarely or never used in the vocative case.